Welcome to Whole School SEND

 As a Department for Education funded contract, all of our work and resources are free to access.
 Below is a selection of the work we do and the support we can offer.

-The Community of Practice newsletter is designed to give you monthly updates on the work of Whole School SEND, the new resources available both from WSS and externally, updates from the Department for Education, and opportunities to get involved and contribute to our work.
+The Whole School SEND Member Community newsletter is designed to give you monthly updates on the work of Whole School SEND, showcase new resources available both from WSS and externally, provide updates from the Department for Education, and opportunities to get involved and contribute to our work.

 The e-newsletter is an easy and efficient way to keep up-to-date and you can choose to receive this newsletter by editing your Communication Preferences.